turingschool/launch-curriculum/module2/lessons/Week2/DataRelationships.md

 Note: Join tables are just ordinary tables with a unique purpose.
 Each row of our join table relates a row of one table to a row of another table.

-Turn and Talk: Which songs are associated with which playlists?

 The join table’s name doesn’t really matter.
 We could call it Song_Playlist or Playlist_Song, it’s really up to you as the developer.
 Other naming structures for join tables I've seen are playlist_song_mapping, playlist_songs, or playlist_to_song_map.
 You could even choose to name it happy_fun_times but that would be confusing.

 When you’re thinking about what to call this table, think about how you’re likely to use it most within your application.
 Since our app’s goal will be to show a playlist of songs more often, we’re going to call it playlist_song.